Qomo-CHENG/Hadamard_bent/README.md

 # Self-dual bent sequences in Hadamard matrices

 This repo is created for presenting various Hadamard matrices and corresponding numerical solutions of self-dual bent seuqnces.
-It is the open-source of the paper `Self-dual Hadamard bent sequences`, which is submitted to *IEEE Transactions on XXX*.
+It is the open-source of the paper `Self-dual Hadamard bent sequences`, which has been submitted to *IEEE Transactions on XXX*.

 - [x] Special thanks to Patrick Solé and Dean Crnković for constructing and sharing those Hadamard matrices.